justinbois/distribution-explorer-app/continuous/halfnormal.rst

 Related distributions
 ---------------------

 - The :ref:`normal`, distribution is obviously closely related.
-The Half-Normal is simply a truncated Normal distribution where only values at the peak or two its right have nonzero probability density.
+The Half-Normal is simply a truncated Normal distribution where only values at the peak or to its right have nonzero probability density.
+- The Half-Normal distribution is the :math:`\nu\to\infty` limit of the :ref:`half_student_t`.

 ----